Bounded size biased couplings, log concave distributions and concentration of measure for occupancy models: Comparisons

 Applying Lemma~\ref{sblem} to $Y$, represented as an independent sum of indicators, we find that $Y^s$ can be formed by replacing any of the summand indicators by 1, yielding $Y^s \le Y+1$.
-Hence, bound (\ref{bernsteincorollary}) yields which, specializing to the case $p \in (0,1/4)$, improves on the Azuma-Hoeffding bound (\ref{AH.n}) in the range $0<t<3n(1/4-p)$, increasing to $(0,\infty)$ as $n \rightarrow \infty$.
+Hence, the bound \eqref{bernsteincorollary} yields which, specializing to the case $p \in (0,1/4)$, improves on the Azuma-Hoeffding bound (\ref{AH.n}) in the range $0<t<3n(1/4-p)$, with upper range increasing to $(0,\infty)$ as $n \rightarrow \infty$.